EzZAt38/react-product-project/src/docs.md

 **Q: How do I report bugs or request features?**
 A: Open an issue or pull request on the project's GitHub repository.

+**Q: Is this project production-ready?**
+A: This project is intended as a learning resource and starter template.
+For production, consider adding authentication, persistent storage, and more robust error handling.

+**Q: What browsers are supported?**
+A: The app is built with modern standards and should work in all major browsers.
+Test on your target browsers for best results.

 ---

 ## Resources